Sparsity Detection

 Example: Handling Conditional Statements

-A key feature of NetworkDynamics.jl's sparsity detection is the ability to handle conditional statements in component functions.
-This is particularly useful for ModelingToolkit-based components that use ifelse statements.
+A key feature of NetworkDynamics.jl's sparsity detection is the ability to automatically handle conditional statements in MTK component functions.

 Setup code